Asymptotic Theory for Kernel Estimators under Moderate Deviations from a Unit Root, with an Application to the Asymptotic Size of Nonparametric Tests: Density estimation: a unified limit theory

-\begin{rem} The stationary ($\{\rho_{n}\}\in\st$) and local-to-unity ($\{\rho_{n}\}\in\lu$) cases are covered by the results of \citet{WM02AS}, \citet{WP09Ecta} and \citet{WHH10SP}.
-The proof under mild integration ($\{\rho_{n}\}\in\mi$) is new to the literature, and the arguments employed are a combination of those appropriate to the stationary and local-to-unity cases.
+\begin{rem} The stationary and local-to-unity cases are covered by the results of \citet{WM02AS}, \citet{WP09Ecta} and \citet{WHH10SP}.
+The proof under mild integration is new to the literature, though the arguments employed are a combination of those appropriate to the stationary and local-to-unity cases.
+Our strategy is to use a kind of law of large numbers to establish \eqref{genCMT} for the scale-normalised array